 Soft bake the wafer in two steps on a hot plate according to the manufacturer's protocol.

-Allow the wafer to cool to room temperature and then load the wafer onto the mask aligner.
+After the wafer cooled to room temperature, load the wafer onto the mask aligner.

-Align the mask on the wafer using a mask aligner and expose the wafer to UV light.
+Using a mask aligner, align the mask on the wafer and expose the wafer to UV light.

-Conduct the post-exposure bake to the wafer in two steps on a hot plate.
+Conduct the post-exposure bake to the wafer in two steps on a hot plate according to the manufacturer's protocol.

 Develop the wafer in a series of SU-8 developer and 2-Propanol, then dry the wafer with a nitrogen stream.